 Utterly charming and endlessly entertaining.
 As Dev’s character says in the movie: Everything will be alright in the end.
 And if it’s not alright, it’s not yet the end.

 A journey on the Trans-Siberian from Beijing to Moscow becomes more than a young American couple bargained for when the pair they share their cabin with pulls them into their dirty secrets.
 Starring Woody Harrelson and Ben Kingsley.

 Naivety can get you into trouble – big time.
 While there are a lot of things in this movie that are rather unbelievable, if travel safety isn’t high on your agenda – watch it.

 58. Australia (2008/6.6)

-Set during WWII, Lady Sarah finds herself in charge of a dairy farm after the murder of her husband.
-She reluctantly joins forces with a stock-man, driving 2,000 cattle to Darwin, just as it is attacked by the Japanese.
+Set during World War Two, Lady Sarah finds herself in charge of a dairy farm after the murder of her husband.
+She reluctantly joins forces with a stockman, driving 2,000 cattle to Darwin, just as it is attacked by the Japanese.
 Starring Nicole Kidman and Hugh Jackman, and with the same cinematographer as Tracks (Mandy Walker), the movie was nominated for an Oscar for Best Achievement in Costume Design.

 59. Brae Nue Dae (2009/6.2)

 Set in 1969, the movie follows the journey of a young Aboriginal man who runs away from boarding school intending to return home to Broome, his community and the girl he loves.
 The great Aussie cast includes Geoffrey Rush, Magda Szubanski, Missy Higgins, Ernie Dingo, Deborah Mailman and Jessica Mauboy.